-MarcieMom: Most parents would have heard about allergy testing and after supposedly sharing with the doctor various suspected food & non-food triggers, he/she may expect to have an allergy test conducted for the child.
+MarcieMom: This week, we will focus on communication during the consultation.
+Most parents would have heard about allergy testing and after supposedly sharing with the doctor various suspected food & non-food triggers, he/she may expect to have an allergy test conducted for the child.
 Is that a reasonable expectation?

 Dr Susan Huang: The decision whether or not to allergy test is one that is based on your child’s particular situation.
 During your consultation, your physician will ask you questions about triggers to your child’s eczema.
 Triggers may include food & non-food triggers as you mentioned.

 As we discussed in the last post, it’s important to have the details of these triggers ready in preparation for the visit.
 The visit will also include a physical examination to see whether findings are consistent with a food allergy.
 If certain foods or other exposures are suspected, your physician can then work to help confirm the trigger and come up with an appropriate panel of tests.
 Testing may include skin prick, RAST, or oral challenge testing.
 If a contact dermatitis is suspected, patch testing is performed (this is where small quantities of different contactants are placed on the skin).

 The role of allergy testing in eczema is still a debated topic but we certainly do know that allergies, asthma and eczema run together, creating the “atopic triad.”
 Now, studies have shown that 1 in 28 suspected food allergies are not true food allergies, but rather “intolerances.”
 So, it’s important to know whether one truly has a food allergy or not, because you don’t want to limit your child’s diet unnecessarily (providing well-balanced nutrition is important for the growth of your child!)